Sometimes in works of fiction, a special form of foreshadowing

 - In the animated version of Ginga Densetsu Weed any time a character has their ear bitten off, it's a pretty sure sign their death is coming up pretty soon.

 - Death Note.
-Anyone who's name is written into the Death Note is marked to die after a period of time.
+Anyone whose name is written into the Death Note is marked to die after a period of time.

 - Humans have an allotted time to live that is displayed above their heads when viewed through the eyes of a Shinigami.